František R. Kraus: After WWII

 When Prague was liberated, Kraus came back home.
 He was reunited with not only his wife Alice, who also survived Terezín and Auschwitz, but also both of his parents.
 They then lived together in the Jewish Quarter.

 The Communist putsch in Czechoslovakia in 1948 greatly influenced Kraus' life.
 After the war, he re-joined the Czechoslovak Press Office and Czechoslovak Radio, where he became the head of the foreign broadcast.
 He acted as a speaker in the English, French and German editorial and commentator for Central Europe.
 His most important student was Arnošt Lustig.
 All this ended in the early 1950s during the Slánský trial.
 Kraus has lost his employment in both ČTK and the radio.
 He was not allowed to publish.
 His work was repeatedly changed by the censorship, then completely rebuked, with the reasoning that "The Holocaust has been completely exhausted for five years after the war.
 It is past and no one is interested in it.
 People now have to focus on the future - building a new, better and more just society - Communism."

 His books The Three Rifles, The Face Number 5 and a children book The Song about Léa were not published.
 The Face Number 5 is about a Nazi criminal who changes his identity after the war.
 The same theme was used in a 1965 movie Ztracená tvář.

 Kraus published under pseudonyms, especially his stories from Old Prague at the end of the 19th and the beginning of the 20th century, enjoyed a great popularity.
-They were pusblished in a newspaper Večerní Praha.
+They were published in a newspaper Večerní Praha.
 He published regularly in the Jewish Yearbook under his own name.
 He was employed by the Jewish society in Prague, where he led the cultural department.
 Thanks to him famous personalities such as Jan Werich, Karel Gott, Judita Čeřovská and Waldemar Matuška performed in the cultural programs.

 František Kraus died in Prague on May 19, 1967.
 He lived long enough to see the Liblice conference about Franz Kafka, which he considered to be a turning point in cultural and political life.

 He is buried at the New Jewish Cemetery in Prague.